Bloody Sunday (1920): Aftermath

 The IRA assassinations sparked panic among the British military authorities, and numerous British agents fled to Dublin Castle for safety.
 In Britain and in the short term, the killings of the British Army officers received more attention.
 The bodies of nine of the Army officers assassinated were brought in procession through the streets of London en route to their funerals.
 The fate of the British agents was seen in Dublin as an IRA intelligence victory, but British Prime Minister David Lloyd George commented dismissively that his men "got what they deserved, beaten by counter-jumpers".
 Winston Churchill added that the agents were "careless fellows ... who ought to have taken precautions".

 One IRA member was captured during the assassinations that morning, and several others were arrested in the following days.
-Frank Teeling (who had been captured) was tried for the killing of Lieutenant Angliss along with William Conway, Edward Potter and Daniel Healy.
+Frank Teeling, who had been captured, was tried for the killing of Lieutenant Angliss along with William Conway, Edward Potter and Daniel Healy.
 Teeling, Conway and Potter were convicted and sentenced to death.

 Teeling escaped from prison and the other two were later reprieved.
 Thomas Whelan, James Boyce, James McNamara and Michael Tobin were arrested for the killing of Lieutenant Baggallay.
-Only Whelan was convicted; he was executed on 14 March 1921.
+Only Whelan was convicted.
+He was executed on 14 March 1921.
 Patrick Moran was sentenced to death for Gresham Hotel killings and also executed on 14 March.

 The Gaelic Athletic Association (GAA) named one of the stands in Croke Park as the Hogan Stand in memory of Michael Hogan, the football player killed in the incident.

 James "Shanker" Ryan, who had informed on Clancy and McKee, was shot and killed by the IRA in February 1921.

 IRA assassinations continued in Dublin for the remainder of the war, in addition to more large-scale urban guerrilla actions by the Dublin Brigade.
-By the spring of 1921, the British had rebuilt their intelligence organisation in Dublin, and the IRA were planning another assassination attempt on British agents in the summer of that year.
-However, many of these plans were called off because of the truce that ended the war in July 1921.
+By the spring of 1921, the British had rebuilt their intelligence organisation in Dublin, and the IRA were planning another assassination attempt on British agents in the summer of 1921.
+Many of these plans were called off because of the truce that ended the war in July 1921.

+In March 1921, a 144 page report was issued by the American Commission on Ireland, outlining events then taking place in Ireland - including Bloody Sunday 1920.
+The report's contributors included a number of US Senators.